What's Wrong with My Tree?

 Cedar Apple Rust Tree Disease

-Removing the alternate hosts within several hundred feet of your susceptible plant can prevent the problem.
+Removing the alternate hosts within several hundred miles of your susceptible plant can prevent the problem.
 Unfortunately, the alternate host may be on your neighbor’s property, a nearby park, or a public right-of-way.

 Avoid creating more problems in the future by buying rust-resistant trees and juniper varieties.

 Blossom blight appears shortly after bloom.
 Infested flowers look water-soaked and quickly turn black or brown.
 Shoot blight usually appears right after petals drop from the flowers.
-The stem wilts, tip curves over like a shepherd’s crook, and the stems turn brown or black as if it was burned.
+The stem wilts, tips curve over like a shepherd’s crook, and the stems turn brown or black as if it was burned.

 Remove and destroy infected stems by pruning at least 12 inches below the canker.
 Disinfect tools between cuts by soaking them in alcohol for at least 30 seconds or treating them with a spray disinfectant that contains at least 70% alcohol to reduce the risk of spreading the disease

-There is no cure but early detection and removal of infected trees are the current means of managing this disease.
-If you find walnut twig beetles in your tree it is most likely infected with thousand canker disease.
+There is no cure, but early detection and removal of infected trees are the current means of managing this disease.
+If you find walnut twig beetles in your black walnut tree, it is most likely infected with thousand canker disease.

-Trees are a big investment of time and money.
-Proper care and working with tree care professionals can keep your trees healthy and looking their best for decades to come.
+We plant trees for their shade, beauty, and to be a long-lived asset to our landscapes.
+They require a significant investment of time and money.
+Proper tree care and working with tree care professionals can help keep your trees healthy and looking their best for decades to come.